ivory-tower-private-power/sirup/docs/getting_started.rst

-Rotating the IP address by rotating acrossss servers
+Rotating the IP address by rotating across servers
 -----------------------------------------------------

 The :class:`sirup.IPRotator.IPRotator` class can be used to iteratively change the IP address.
 For this, it is necessary to have multiple ``config_file`` s downloaded.